How To Get The Best Standard Variable Rate (SVR) Mortgages

 Is a standard variable rate (SVR) the best option?

-It really depends on your circumstances.
+It depends on your circumstances.
 There are several reasons why an SVR mortgage might be the right choice for you.
-For example, if your fixed term deal is coming to an end and your mortgage is nearly paid off, it may not be worth paying the arrangement and legal fees to switch to a new mortgage.
+For example, if your fixed-term deal is coming to an end and your mortgage is nearly paid off, it may not be worth paying the arrangement and legal fees to switch to a new mortgage.

 Could you save money by choosing a fixed-rate mortgage?

-To get a rough idea of what your mortgage repayments would look like if you were to switch to a fixed-rate mortgage, you just need to take the amount you have left to repay, your current interest rate and your current repayment amount.
+To get a rough idea of what your mortgage repayments would look like if you switched to a fixed-rate mortgage, you just need to take the amount you have left to repay, your current interest rate and your current repayment amount.

 You can use the mortgage difference calculator to work out if you could potentially save money